Smooth Approximations of Quasispheres: Abstract

 \section{Abstract}

-We prove that every quasisphere is the Gromov-Hausdorff limit of a sequence of locally smooth uniform quasispheres.
+We prove that every $n$-dimensional quasisphere is the Gromov-Hausdorff limit of a sequence of locally smooth uniform quasispheres, for every dimension $n$.
 We also prove an analogous result in the bi-Lipschitz setting.
 This extends recent results of D.~Ntalampekos from dimension 2 to arbitrary dimension.
 In the process, we replace the second half of his argument by a completely different, more efficient approach, which should be applicable to other problems.